 I tutored at an inner city college.
 Many of my students were the first in their families to finish high school.
 Or not sell drugs.
 Some became my personal heroes.

 My current tutee, a suburban pop culture drone, had just asked why she should “do punctuation.”

 “Because it’s the only thing that separates us from the lower animals!”
 I replied, sarcasm phaser set on stun.

 My co-worker Trina, an African American grandma with a passion for cookies and Dostoyevsky, said, “Good point.
 My dog still can’t use a semi-colon.”

 “If I get one more I’m-only-here-because-my-teacher-made-me knucklehead,” I curmudged, “I’m going to become a custodian.”

-Roland was in his late 20s, with tattoos on his tattoos.
-Not the artsy kind, the scary kind.
-The gang kind.
-Yet there was something in his eyes that said, These aren’t who I am.
+Roland was in his late 20s, with tattoos on his tattoos–not the artsy kind, the gang-y kind.
+But there was something in his eyes that said, These aren’t who I am.

-“So I wrote this essay,” he dove in, “and I just need to know if I messed up, or if it’s OK.”
+“So I wrote this essay,” he announced, “and I need to know if I messed up, or if it’s OK.”

 I skimmed the first page.
 “Redemption Essay?”

 “Yeah, we supposed to talk about how everybody can redeem somebody else.”